Regulatory Program Grants

 The Abandoned Mine Land program is authorized in Title IV of the Surface Mining Law.
 States with an approved program, or specific Indian tribes, are eligible for Abandoned Mine Land grants.
 The funds come from fees paid by active coal mine operators on each ton of coal mined.

 The Office of Surface Mining Reclamation and Enforcement uses the Federal Assistance Manual to show how OSMRE and its grantees manage Federal grants.

 Disclaimer regarding the Davis Bacon Act in FAM (2-230-60):

-2-230-60 Do the Davis-Bacon Act and Contract Work Hours and Safety Standards Act apply to contracts supported with OSM funds?
+2-230-60 Do the Davis-Bacon Act and Contract Work Hours and Safety Standards Act apply to contracts supported with OSMRE funds?

-- B. The Davis-Bacon Act applies when OSM deals directly with a private contractor.
+- B. The Davis-Bacon Act applies when OSMRE deals directly with a private contractor.
 We will include Davis-Bacon provisions when we award contracts directly for federal regulatory or reclamation programs.

 - C. SMCRA does not require you to comply with the Contract Work Hours and Safety Standards Act (40 USC 327-330).
 However, state law or administrative procedures may require you to include these provisions in your contracts.

 Performance and Financial Reporting Guidance

 - Directive Reg-8